Ofsted's tips for better parental engagement

 - All the schools visited were using, or experimenting with, new technology in their communications with parents.
 Such work complemented more traditional methods such as face-to-face meetings and paper-based communication.

 - Seven of the 47 schools visited had parent councils or forums.
 These provided helpful routes for parents to raise issues or contribute to policy development on the initiative of the school but such councils did not represent all parents fully.

 - In the best practice, complaints were used as an opportunity to improve services and understand better the wishes and views of parents.
-These schools had clear, straightforward complaints procedures that were well known to staff and parents.
+These schools had clear, straightforward complaint procedures that were well-known to staff and parents.

 - In the few cases seen where the schools said that parents had contributed or initiated ideas for strategic improvement, and these ideas had been taken forward, they had been successful.